crsl4/julia-workshop/readme.md

 | 2:30-3:00 pm | Final comments/remarks  |      |   |

-## Continuous learning
+## Want to learn more?

-Checkout the great resources of [Julia learning](https://julialang.org/learning/)
+Checkout the great resources in [Julia learning](https://julialang.org/learning/).